Back

 The table below indicates the total number of fish kept from the area by Management Categories.
 The category “All Others” refers to categories with less than three permits impacted to protect data confidentiality.

-Figure 1.1 Fish Count of Top Management Categories by Year, All Atlantic Wind Lease Areas
+Figure 1.1 Fish Count of Top Management Categories by Year, All Atlantic Lease Outlines 20241121

-Table 1.1 Total Fish Count for Management Categories, All Atlantic Wind Lease Areas
+Table 1.1 Total Fish Count for Management Categories, All Atlantic Lease Outlines 20241121

 Most Impacted Species